Top 14: During and after the Second World War

-SU Agen would go on to win three titles during the 1960s.
-Lourdes were also the champions of the 1968 season, but due to the May 1968 events, the final was played three weeks behind normal schedule.
+Lourdes were also the champions of the 1968 season, but due to the May 1968 events, the final was played three weeks behind the normal schedule.
 At the end of regulation time the score was tied at 6–6, and then 9–9 after extra time.
-Lourdes were declared champions because they had scored two tries to Toulon's none and also because there was no time to schedule a third final as the French national team were about to leave on a tour to New Zealand and South Africa.
+Lourdes were declared champions because they had scored two tries to Toulon's none and also because there was no time to schedule a third final as the France national team were about to leave on a tour to New Zealand and South Africa.